 You can also limit the food or water intake two hours before your puppy’s bedtime to avoid a mess.
 You can also make a routine of taking out your pup after he or she wakes up so they can relieve themselves.

-It is crucial to take your puppy at the same spot.
+Taking your puppy at the same spot is crucial.
 This will help your puppy when it comes to recognizing the specific spot every time.

 You should also praise your puppy after every successful session.
 You can also tie a bell on the knob of the door to train your puppy to let you know whenever it has to ‘go.’